Skip to main content

 Congress reiterates this recommendation to the committee today.
 While we do not dispute that certain sectors will face a larger potential increase in their wage bill compared to the estimated 1% overall wage bill increase, we draw the committee’s attention to the European Commission’s impact assessment finding that the negative impacts on SMEs are expected to be limited.

 A third area is collective bargaining and recommendation No. 35.
 From our point of view, this is a really important recommendation from the citizens' assembly.
-Collective bargaining is a key means whereby employers and trade unions can establish fair wages and working conditions and provide the basis for sound labour relations.
+Collective bargaining is a key means through which employers and trade unions can establish fair wages and working conditions and provide the basis for sound labour relations.
 Collective bargaining agendas have broadened over time to address issues such as workplace discrimination and sexual harassment, equal pay and opportunities, the care responsibilities of workers and the impact of domestic violence in the workplace.
 All workers should have the right to influence and shape the conditions under which they work, yet today in Ireland many workers are denied this fundamental right.
 Its importance is illustrated by the recent pay deal in the early years sector, which came into effect just last week.
 Some 70% of the 27,000 workers, predominantly women, in that sector received a pay increase after that pay deal.

 A couple of processes are under way that have the potential to address this serious decent work deficit.
 The EU directive on minimum wages will strengthen and extend the coverage of collective bargaining by obliging member states with fewer than 80% of workers covered by these agreements to take active steps to promote this tool.
 This directive has the potential to positively transform the landscape for collective bargaining in Ireland.
 On foot of this requirement, work is very advanced on a high level group established through the Labour Employer Economic Forum, LEEF.
 If we are to achieve goal 8 of the sustainable development goals and provide decent work for all, we must grasp these opportunities to finally introduce a mature industrial relations system.